-You've been looking forward to it for a long time, and your girls' weekend getaway in Sonoma County for a long time, and it's finally here!
+You've been looking forward to your girls' weekend getaway in Sonoma County for a long time, and it's finally here!
 Pack your bags and get ready for a weekend full of boutique shopping, wine tasting, and fun in the sun with your friends.

 Sonoma County a not just a wine lover's haven, it's also the place to eat delicious, fresh food.
 With patio dining, craft cocktails, and farm-to-table menus, we have gathered the perfect list of restaurants to complete your girls' weekend getaway in Sonoma County.